Managing Glaucoma and Cataracts Together

 Some cataract treatment options for glaucoma patients include:

-• Combined glaucoma surgery and cataract removal: For patients with more serious cases of glaucoma, cataracts may be removed in combination with a glaucoma surgery.
+- Combined glaucoma surgery and cataract removal: For patients with severe glaucoma, surgeons may remove cataracts while performing glaucoma surgery simultaneously.
 Recent advances in glaucoma surgeries have increased the number of options glaucoma surgeons have to treat high intraocular pressure at the same time as cataract surgery.
-These newer techniques are often safer and may be used in mild, moderate, or severe glaucoma to achieve different goals (e.g. pressure lowering or decreased medications use).
+Surgeons often use newer techniques in mild, moderate, or severe glaucoma to lower pressure or reduce medication use.

-When both cataract surgery and glaucoma surgery are needed, controlling the patient’s glaucoma is always the ophthalmologist’s priority.
+When performing both cataract and glaucoma surgery, the ophthalmologist always prioritizes controlling the patient’s glaucoma.
 Due to the possible complexity involved with treating both conditions simultaneously, the ophthalmologists at Glaucoma Associates of Texas recommend using a glaucoma specialist with extensive training and experience in the comprehensive management of glaucoma.

 Certain glaucoma eye drops (such as Propine and epinephrine) can dilate the pupils which subsequently allows more light exposure on the cataract.
 When the pupil is enlarged, glaucoma patients with a cataract may begin to experience an increase in glare.